toufiqulislamtanmoy/flight_search/README.md

 ## Flight Search App: Airport Autocompletion and Global State Management

-This project showcases a flight search application with a key focus on **airport autocompletion** and **efficient global state management**.
-It's designed to provide a smooth user experience by offering relevant airport suggestions as the user types, while ensuring all search criteria are consistently tracked within a global store.
+This project is a flight search application designed to make finding flights faster and more convenient for users.
+It leverages **smart airport autocompletion**, allowing users to quickly select their desired departure and destination airports with **dynamic suggestions**.
+A **global state management** system ensures all search parameters are consistently stored and accessible across the application, leading to a seamless and robust experience.
+To enhance usability, the search results are dynamically displayed in batches of ten, with **"Show More"** and **"Show Less"** buttons providing control over the displayed results.
+The project prioritizes a user-friendly interface and a comprehensive approach to flight search.

 Here's a breakdown of the project's key features: